 - In the Red Green movie, Duct Tape Forever, the lodge has ten days to pay $10,000 in fines as part of a Evil Plan by a developer to buy the land out from under them.
 Harold finds an ad for a duct tape sculpture contest in Minnesota, with pa third-place prize of $10,000.

 Live Action TV

-- The Brady Bunch: The kids enter a contest to win the money to replace an item they damaged.
+- The Brady Bunch: "Amateur Night," where the kids enter a contest to raise money for an anniversary gift for Mike and Carol.

 - Buffy the Vampire Slayer: Buffy, Willow, and Xander participate in a talent show, but only under duress.